 Explore PC Matic PRO Cybersecurity for complete IT System Protection with Whitelisting Security Solutions.
 Our whitelist technology provides comprehensive security and hardening against advanced malware, ransomware, ATPs, fileless infections, polymorphous viruses, and sophisticated cybercriminals attempting to steal and ransom your critical data.
 Protect your sensitive data and systems against sophisticated cybercriminal attempting to steal and ransom your data.
 Explore PC Matic Pro Security Solutions.

-This is where Application Whitelisting for cybersecurity effectiveness really shines vs Application Control, Blacklisting Antivirus or Zero-Trust measures alone.
-The granularity of file, script and macro inspection differentiates AWL from App Control making Application Whitelisting superior in providing protection against malware and ransomware attacks.
+This is where Application Allowlisting for cybersecurity effectiveness really shines vs Application Control, Blacklisting Antivirus or Zero-Trust measures alone.
+The granularity of file, script and macro inspection differentiates AWL from App Control making Application Allowlisting superior in providing protection against malware and ransomware attacks.